jakubks/vibron/README.md

 ### 2. Electron/energy transfer rates

 A number of theoretical methods of calculating electron/energy transfer rates are implemented in the `DonorAcceptor` class.
-These include the non-adiabatic Marcus theory, single-mode and many-mode Marcus-Levich-Jortner theory, and the full Fermi Golden rule approach.
+These include the non-adiabatic Marcus theory, single-mode and many-mode Marcus-Levich-Jortner theory, and the full Fermi Golden rule approach (which is also implemented for a custom user-provided spectral density).

 ### 3. Heterogenous electron transfer rates
 --Work in progress--

-The package also includes some basic functionality to read NWChem outputs and process the frequency calculation output to obtain the Huang-Rhys parameters.
+The `vibron.py` package also includes some basic functionality to read NWChem outputs and process the frequency calculation output to obtain the Huang-Rhys parameters.

 Several examples of usage are provided as Jupyter notebooks in the `examples/` directory.